 If you are planning to stay in the Netherlands for a period longer than 3 months, you need an Machtiging tot Voorlopig Verblijf (MVV).
 An MVV is a temporary residence permit for anyone wanting to remain in the Netherlands for more than three months.

-If you are a citizen of the EU, EEA, Croatia, Switzerland, or are a family member of a citizen of these countries and you do not hold EU nationality, you can check whether you need a visa or certificate in the Ministry of Security and Justice website.
+If you are a citizen of the EU, EEA or Switzerland, or are a family member of a citizen of these countries and you do not hold EU nationality, you can check whether you need a visa or certificate on the Ministry of Security and Justice website.

 Getting a visa

 If you require a visa for your visit to the Netherlands, you need to apply for one at the Dutch embassy or consulate in your country.
 You should do this approximately 2 months before your arrival to the Netherlands as no visas are issued upon arrival to the country.